 Upon conversion, the advertiser retrieves the Transaction ID value from the cookie in the user’s browser.
 This is simpler for advertisers to implement, and a natural choice for those already tracking user sessions primarily with cookies.

 However, if the cookie gets cleared or if the user converts on another browser or device, then the conversion won’t be recorded and causing low quality score for the campaign.
 As a result, we recommend avoiding this method.

 When a user from PanelPlace completes a conversion on an advertiser’s site/app, the advertiser needs to tell PanelPlace about the conversion.
 We call this “firing a postback”.
 The advertiser does this by sending a signal to our servers that uses two elements:

 - The campaign’s postback URL

-- The Unique ID and Campaign Code for that session
+- The Transaction ID for that session

 The postback URL is found in the Campaign Conversion Tracking tab and looks something like this: